-Learn how your local business can be eligible to get up to $26,000 per employee for wages that were paid during the pandemic.
-We can make the most of your Iowa Employee Retention Tax Incentive with a brief application process that will take just 15 minutes of your time.
+Learn how your company can be eligible to obtain up to $26,000 per employee for wages that were paid during the pandemic.
+We can take full advantage of your Iowa Employee Retention Tax Incentive with a quick application process that will take just 15 minutes of your time.

-The Employee Retention Credit (ERC) is a Payroll Tax Credit that Des Moines organizations can acquire for the wages paid to employees during COVID-19.
+The Employee Retention Credit (ERC) is a Payroll Tax Credit that Des Moines small businesses can acquire for the wages paid to employees in the middle of COVID-19.
 The Credit was initially signed in March 2020 as part of the CARES Act.
 The credit was later expanded with the Consolidated Appropriations Act in December 2020 and the American Rescue Plan Act in June 2021.

 Business Owners can receive a refundable credit of up to $5,000 per employee in 2020, and up to $7,000 per employee, per quarter (excluding the 4th quarter) in 2021, for qualified employee wages for a total amount of up to $26,000 per employee.

-Businesses that are looking to get the Employee Retention Credit (ERC) must match one of the two qualifications in order to be eligible.
+Businesses that are seeking to get the Employee Retention Credit (ERC) must match one of the two qualifications in order to be eligible.

 Please note: to qualify for the credit, you must have had an average of 500 or fewer full-time employees in 2019, 2020, or the first quarter of 2021.